imalberto/mojito_app_hybrid_example/README.md

 	> ./scripts/edge-cache-build

 You can now serve the contents of the "./builds/edge-cache/" directory with Connect, Apache or GitHub [like this example](http://capecodehq.github.com/mojito_app_hybrid_example/).

+The files can also be tested locally by running this script;

+	> ./scripts/test-edge-cache.js

 ## Build for use with the Cocktails Runtime